Logo

 Carbon footprint: Much less carbon released

-The carbon footprint of a SIS is generally low compared to other technologies.
+The carbon footprint of a SIS is low compared to other technologies.
 SIS helps reduce emissions indirectly by promoting better soil management and informed decision-making.

 Environmental health: Greatly improves environmental health